apache/lucy-clownfish/compiler/c/INSTALL.md

 ### Options

-- `--enable-coverage`
+    --enable-coverage

 Enable code coverage.
 Create HTML pages with coverage data using lcov by running "make coverage".

-- `--with-system-cmark`
+    --with-system-cmark

 The Clownfish compiler is built with a bundled version of libcmark by default.
 Use this option if you want to link against the system libcmark.

+    --prefix
+    --bindir
+    --datarootdir
+    --datadir
+    --libdir
+    --mandir

+Installation directories following the GNU Autoconf convention.

 ### Environment variables

-- `CC`
+    CC

 The C compiler.